 How long did it take you to create the perfect Water Right hose?

 That’s a fun one.
-I would say we spent 3-4 years doing research, prototyping, field testing, customer testing and prototyping over and over until we got it just right.
+I would say we spent 3-4 years doing research, prototyping, field testing, customer testing and prototyping over and over again until we got it just right.
 I can’t tell you how many Water Right prototype hoses have been tested on every faucet at our home.
-Front yard, back yard, chicken run, raised bed area, garage, roof, motor home and more.
+Front yard, back yard, chicken run, raised beds, garage, roof, motor home, and more.
 Seems like every few weeks or so we have a new one to test.
 Every time I bring a new prototype hose home, my kids run.
 I guess they think I am something similar to Dick Van Dyke as “Caractacus Potts,” in the movie Chitty-Chitty Bang, Bang.

 Do you have any tips on how to use your hoses?

 We always tell people that the more you use our hose, the better it gets.
 This hose is remarkable once you get it out of its package, uncoil it completely to a fully extended position and then bake it out in the sun while under pressure for a day or two.
-The hose comes new in the box with what we call temporary, packaging-memory.
+The hose comes new in the box with what we call "temporary, packaging memory."
 It can be a little sticky at first and even get a little stuck to itself until you uncoil it completely and lay it flat out on the ground.
 It also will coil back up nicely after the initial break-in period.
 We recommend coiling the hose back up loosely and allow it to go back to its naturally circular state.
 I always pull out my garden hose completely straight before winding it back up so that it coils up naturally and does so without any twists in the hose.